PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 }
 ```

 (1) We are taking the struct "struct contact" and making a type "contact_t".
-We put the underscore t `_t` at the end, to distinguish our new type from the struct name.
+We put `_t` (underscore T) at the end, to distinguish our new type from the struct's name.

 Now lets use the new "type" in our variable.